ibm-cloud-docs/openshift/ts-storage/ts-storage-ocs-pending.md

 {:video: .video}

-# Why are the OCS pods stuck at `Pending`?
+# Why are the ODF pods stuck at `Pending`?
 {: #ts-ocs-pods-pending-status}

 {: tsSymptoms}
-When you list pods in the `openshift-storage` namespace with the `oc get pods -n openshift-storage` command, the OCS pods are stuck at `Pending`.
+When you list pods in the `openshift-storage` namespace with the `oc get pods -n openshift-storage` command, the ODF pods are stuck at `Pending`.

 {: tsCauses}
 To determine why your storage cluster status is stuck at `Pending`, describe the pods that have the status `Pending`.